skishp/MathematicsOfMachineLearning/ML2022/exercise06/README.md

 accuracy_score(y_test, y_pred)
 ```
 function.
 Note: The output of the accuracy with input `y_test,y_pred` is 1 since the training error is 0.
 This is because
-* we din't set a bound of the depth of the tree
+* we didn't set a bound of the depth of the tree
 * it was trained until it perfectly matched the data.
 Now we use our model to predict on the test set.
 When we measure the accuracy again we see that the score is `<1`.